ZJUEarthData/DS_explore/chinese/stratification/readme.txt

 Note:
 1. For the cross-validation of stratified sampling, there is no built-in library like 'cross_val_score' in the python package library, so you can construct the corresponding class yourself
 2. The complete data set refers to the original data set that has not been divided (layered or purely random)
+3. 【data.xlsx】and【data_after_clustering.csv】are the same data set, the difference between them is the latter one contain the clustering results

 使用库：
 numpy、pandas、matplolib、sklearn